vit0rr/portfolio/src/content/blog/introduction-to-machine-code.md

 The "opcode" here, the operation, is the **+** symbol, which means addition.
 The operands are **3** and **6**.

 ### Assembler, disassembler
-Of course, no one writes code in machine code—at least not in modern times.
+Of course, no one writes code in machine code — at least not in modern times.
 However, some tools translate code from Assembly Language to Machine Code.

 In assembly language, each instruction on the computer is represented by a mnemonic:
 ```asm